talktogproject/ethicsteacher/endto.md

 Researchers should then ensure that:
 - The research study is well-designed and conducted.
-- The aims of the research are transparent.
+- The aims of the research are easily understood.
-- Potential risks of harm and protocols to reduce or avoid harm are carefully considered.
+- They carefully consider the risks involved and make clear plans to reduce or avoid harm to participants.

 ### **Social responsibility**

 > "a shared collective duty for the welfare of human and non-human beings, both within the societies in which psychology researchers live and work, and beyond them, must be acknowledged by those conducting the research" (p.
 10)

 Researchers must:
-- Ensure the benefits of an intervention to an individual or a group outweigh the disruptions caused.
+- Ensure that benefits of the research outweigh the disruptions caused to individuals or groups.
 - Collaborate with colleagues, participants, and others.
 - Be aware of their own professional and personal limitations.